Back to Blog

 Traditional search treated images as supporting assets.
 AI-driven systems treat them as information units.

 This shift means image visibility is no longer just about ranking in Google Images.
-It’s about whether your images are selected, understood, and trusted by AI systems generating answers.
+It is about whether your images are selected, understood, and trusted by AI systems generating answers.

 What AI Image Search Actually Is